iamrosada/nitro-2fa/README.md

 - `getRandomTransformation.js`: Function to get a random transformation.
 - `provideUserWords.js`: Function to provide user-specific words.

+Replace placeholders like `'your_password_here'` and `'user_answer_here'` with actual values.

 ## Contributing

+Contributions to the Nitro 2FA project are welcome!
+You can contribute by submitting issues, feature requests, or pull requests.

 If you want to contribute to this project, follow these steps: